PothpothBR/moblib/README.md

 # moblib
 Mathematical Objects Library (moblib) is a library dedicated to the creation and manipulation of graphic objects in an easy way.

-This project is a combination of several projects of mine to create a library that allows the programmer to create graphical interfaces (structure of menus, windows, etc.), as well as graphical objects (characters, maps, animations) and manipulate them as they wish, as well. enabling the creation from games to professional programs.
+This project is a combination of several projects of mine to create a library that allows the programmer to create graphical interfaces (structure of menus, windows, etc.), as well as graphical objects (characters, maps, animations) and manipulate them as they wish, as well. enabling the creation from games.

 Project pillars:
 here I will address what will be the path I want to follow and what is the ideal to think about when developing this library.